xozi/modbot/README.md

 https://docs.rs/serenity/latest/serenity/model/id/struct.GuildId.html#method.edit_command_permissions

 Be aware that when the command is first established all Adminstrator users will have access to set commands via default permissions.
 Once a role is given a permission, there is a override event.
 Ensure that you give permission to an adminstrative role first as I'm not sure if adminstrators will have access.

-**Note**: Ideas for the DB structure are not yet completely figured out, personally I'm not very apt with SQL or Postgres so this will be under major remake once the rest of the bot is created.

 ### Database Structure